seedifferently/python-pyramid-starter/README.rst

 Project Initialization
 ^^^^^^^^^^^^^^^^^^^^^^

-Once you have correctly set up and activated your Python environment, you can initialize the project and its dependencies by running this command in the project's root directory::
+Once you have correctly set up and activated your Python environment, you should initialize the project and its dependencies by running this command in the project's root directory::